kubevela/kubevela/docs/examples/app-with-probe/README.md

 ### Check the status

-Actually Applications in cluster are rendered into resources like `pod`.
+the application in the cluster is rendered into resources like `pod`.

-Try to describe pod:
+Try to describe the pod:
 ```shell
 $ kubectl get pod
 NAME                        READY   STATUS    RESTARTS   AGE